 You asked for an example that might be somewhat representative.
 Self-Reg draws a fundamental distinction between robust and fragile secure attachment—a distinction that is of the utmost importance for early childhood educators.
 I have so many examples to illustrate this point, but the story of Aiden exemplifies why the work of the early childhood educator is so important in this regard.

-Aiden was five years old when he came to clinic—a school referral because he was having so much trouble getting along with the other children.
+Aiden was five years old when he came to the clinic—a school referral because he was having so much trouble getting along with the other children.
 An episode in which he bit another child on the playground rather hard is the reason why he had been sent to see us.

 The temptation in such a case is to assume that this little boy was suffering from an attachment disorder; but it was immediately clear that this was not the case.
 On the contrary, the little boy was securely attached to his mum—extremely so.